sindresorhus/clear-module/readme.md

 Optional callback to filter with, must return false to not clear.
 Passes in the full path to the module.
 Will not process child modules of modules that are filtered out.

-Use case

-This allows you to prevent specific submodules from being unloaded, i.e. aws-sdk, if used in main code, but you have it in modules that are being cleared out, this could adversely affect code that is not being cleared.
-You could also, prevent anything from node_modules from being unloaded as well, fp => !fp.match(/node_modules/).
-For users, this will only unload user code and not package code.
+Use case: This allows you to prevent specific submodules from being unloaded, you may need to do this if modules are shared between always running code, and modules that are loaded/unloaded.

+`clearModule('./my-module', { filter: name => !name.match(/aws-sdk/) })` would prevent the aws-sdk from being cleared

+`clearModule('./my-module', { filter: name => !name.match(/node_modules/) })` would prevent all node_modules from being cleared

+Note: not the same as the match function, as the match function still clears all children of the match.

 ### clearModule.all()